Narendra Mehta

-Narendra Mehta is an Indian politician.
-He was a member of the Bharatiya Janata Party.
-He served in the Maharashtra Legislative Assembly.
+Narendra Mehta (born 25 September 1972) is an Indian politician.
+He is a member of the Bharatiya Janata Party.
+He serves in the Maharashtra Legislative Assembly.
 Mehta represents the Mira Bhayandar constituency.

 Personal life

-Mehta was born in a lower middle class family on 25 September 1972.
-A school dropout of 8th standard, Mehta went on to join politics and become the mayor of Mira-Bhayander Municipal corporation.
+Mehta was born in a Marwadi middle-class family on 25 September 1972.
+A school dropout of 8th standard, Mehta went on to enter politics and become the mayor of Mira-Bhayander Municipal corporation.